K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Performance

 \subsection{Convergence}

-In addition to visual inspection of the chains and monitoring of acceptance rates throughout, we diagnose convergence using multiple chains with starting values chosen via latin hypercube sampling \citep{ef76b040-2f28-37ba-b0c4-02ed99573416}.

-In order to test that the results are insensitive to the choice of starting values for the MCMC routine, we run ten chains in total for which the starting values for each are determined as follows.
-For each hyperparameter, we select ten different starting values by dividing the marginal hyperprior into ten equal probability regions and selecting a random variate from each.
-Practically, we accomplish this by dividing the interval of reals $[0,1)$ into sub-intervals ([0, 1/10), [1/10, 2/10), $\ldots$, [9/10, 1)), and picking a random value from each.
-Then, we take the corresponding value of the hyperparameter from the inverse cumulative distribution of the hyperprior.
-This process is repeated for each of the six hyperparameters.
-Then we sample randomly from the sets of each hyperparameter without replacement in order to select the vector of starting values for each chain.
-This ensures an even sampling from the hyperprior.

-Visual inspection of the trace plots suggests that each chain converged to the same apparent stationary distribution.
-To further check convergence, we compute the Gelman and Rubin $\hat{R}$ statistic \citep{10.1214/ss/1177011136} for each of the hyperparameters and find a maximum value of 1.00637, which does not indicate a lack of convergence.
-In addition, we compute the effective sample size of all ten chains using the \texttt{ArviZ} package\footnote{version 1.2.0, \url{https://github.com/arviz-devs/arviz}} \citep{2020ascl.soft04012A} and find no value smaller than 1514, which is more than sufficient for our purposes.
+In addition to visual inspection of the chains and acceptance rate monitoring, we diagnose convergence using ten different chains with starting values chosen via latin hypercube sampling \citep{ef76b040-2f28-37ba-b0c4-02ed99573416} from the hyperprior.
+This tests if the results are insensitive to the choice of starting values for the MCMC routine.
+Visual inspection of the ten trace plots suggests that each chain converged to the same apparent stationary distribution.
+The Gelman and Rubin $\hat{R}$ statistic \citep{10.1214/ss/1177011136} of each of the hyperparameters is no greater than 1.004, which does not indicate a lack of convergence.
+In addition, we compute the effective sample size of the chains using the \texttt{ArviZ} package\footnote{version 1.2.0, \url{https://github.com/arviz-devs/arviz}} \citep{2020ascl.soft04012A} and find no value smaller than 1183, which is sufficient for our purposes.